 Governor Ducey Extends COVID-19 Eviction Protection until October 31, 2020

-Governor Doug Ducey today signed an Executive Order extending a moratorium on residential evictions until October 31, 2020, providing continued protections for renters who are facing economic hardship as a result of COVID-19.
+Governor Doug Ducey today signed an Executive Order extending a moratorium on residential evictions–for non-payment of rent–until October 31, 2020, providing continued protections for renters who are facing economic hardship as a result of COVID-19.
 The order ensures renters impacted by COVID-19 will be able to stay in their homes while extending the time to access rental assistance programs.

 not granted to all arizona tenants